Xirider/finetune-gpt2xl/README.md

-# Finetune GPT2-XL (1.5 Billion Parameters) and GPT-NEO (2.7 Billion Parameters) on a single 16 GB VRAM V100 Google Cloud instance with Huggingface Transformers.
+# Finetune GPT2-XL (1.5 Billion Parameters, the biggest model) on a single 16 GB VRAM V100 Google Cloud instance with Huggingface Transformers.

 - Easy to run, modify and integrate: Uses the default language modeling script of Huggingface Transformers: run_clm.py with just 2 lines of code added
 - Explains how to setup a preemptible V100 16GB VRAM GPU server with 78 GB CPU RAM on Google Compute Engine.
 At the time of writing, this configuration only costs about $1.28 / hour in GCE.
 - Uses the Zero Optimizer (stage 2) and Zero-Offload from the Deepspeed library (with the Huggingface integration), which offloads data to RAM and therefore reduces necessary GPU VRAM (this is why you need a server with lots of RAM).
 It also uses gradient checkpointing  which further decreases GPU memory usage by trading it off with compute.
 Also uses FP16.

 ## 1. (Optional) Setup VM with V100 in Google Compute Engine

+Note: The model does run on any server with a GPU with at least 16 GB VRAM and 70 GB RAM

 ### Requirements